 2,500 square foot house (10% down payment, 30-year mortgage at 4%, $300,000 purchase price, total lifetime cost $464,048) = 7 years + 9 months of work

 1,600 square foot house (15% down payment, 30-year mortgage at 4%, $180,000 purchase price, total lifetime cost $262,960) = 4 years + 5 months

 Keep in mind, the amount of work needed for the items above is based on an annual salary of $60,000.

-And don’t forget to add taxes, daily commute, overtime, work trips, meetings, etc into the mix and this exercise might become even more eye-opening.
+Also don’t forget to add in your daily commute, overtime, work trips, meetings, late-night emails, taxes, etc and this exercise becomes more and more powerful.

-It takes just 1 minute to hug and kiss your spouse
+It takes just 1 minute to hug, kiss, and dance with your spouse.

-5 minutes to play hide and seek with your children.
+5 minutes to play a silly game with your kids.

 10 minutes to tell them a bedtime story.